-1.2 The use of surface water channels allows larger distances between outlets than conventional gully systems, and the positions of the outlets can often be chosen to suit the local topography and the occurrence of natural watercourses.
-With this type of system, seepage flows in the pavement construction are usually drained by means of fin drains at the edge of the pavement.
-Geometric and performance requirements for surface water channels and fin drains are given in Volumes 1 to 3 of the Manual of Contract Documents for Highway Works (MCHW 1, 2 & 3) and in HA 39, Edge of Pavement Details (DMRB 4.2).
+The use of surface water channels allows larger distances between outlets than conventional gully systems, and the positions of the outlets can often be chosen to suit the local topography and the occurrence of natural watercourses.
+With this type of system, seepage flows in the pavement construction are usually drained by means of fin or narrow filter drains at the edge of the pavement.
+Geometric and performance requirements for surface water channels and fin drains are given in Volumes 1 to 3 of the Manual of Contract Documents for Highway Works (MCHW 1, 2 & 3) (ref 1) and in HA 39, Edge of Pavement Details (DMRB 4.2).

-1.3 In order to design a surface water channel for a given frequency of flooding, it is necessary to take account of the time of travel of flow along the channel and the variation of rainfall intensity with storm duration.
-The design method described in this document is obtained by combining results from kinematic wave theory about time-varying flow conditions in channels [Refs 3 and 4] with a newly-developed description of UK rainfall characteristics.
-The validity of kinematic wave theory for flows in shallow drainage channels was checked using measurements from a trial on the M6 motorway [Ref 5].
+In order to design a surface water channel for a given frequency of flooding, it is necessary to take account of the time of travel of flow along the channel and the variation of rainfall intensity with storm duration.
+HD 33: Design of Highway Drainage Systems (DMRB 4.2) states the adjustments to design rainfall intensities to account for Climate Change.
+The design method described in this document is obtained by combining results from kinematic wave theory about time-varying flow conditions in channels with UK rainfall characteristics.
+The validity of kinematic wave theory for flows in shallow drainage channels was checked using measurements from a trial on the M6 motorway [Ref 6].

-Guidance on the hydraulic design of triangular 1.4 and rectangular surface water channels was previously given in HA 37/88, Hydraulic Design of Road-edge Surface Water Channels (DMRB 4.2) in the form of a series of design curves.
-The present document uses the same hydraulic principles as before but with a new rainfall formula that is optimized for storm durations between two minutes and twenty minutes; this range covers the great majority of applications.
+The hydraulic design guidance contained in this document utilises a rainfall formula that has been optimised for storm durations between two minutes and twenty minutes; this range covers the great majority of applications.
 The design method has been generalized so that it can additionally now be applied to channels of trapezoidal cross-section.
 The results are presented in the form of equations instead of graphs so as to allow a simpler calculation procedure that is also suitable for use in computer-based design packages.